Pascual Ortiz Rubio: 1930 assassination attempt

-Alleging excessive interference in his presidency by ex-President Calles, from whom Ortiz demonstrated independence while he was in office and still seriously shaken by an attempt on his life at the very start of his term, he resigned the presidency on 4 September 1932.
+The attack shocked the public and political circles, occurring in a tense context following the 1929 presidential elections, in which Ortiz Rubio was accused by opponents of being imposed as a candidate by then-president Plutarco Elías Calles.

+Perpetrator and aftermath

+Daniel Flores González, from Charcas, San Luis Potosí, was reportedly sympathetic to the Vasconcelista movement led by José Vasconcelos, who had lost the 1929 election.
+Flores opposed what he saw as electoral fraud that favored Ortiz Rubio.
+His actions were seen as a protest against the regime established by Calles.

+There were also claims that Flores may have been influenced by conspirators within the revolutionary circle, suggesting the attack had broader political motivations.

+President Ortiz Rubio was hospitalized for two months due to his injuries.
+Although he survived, the attack affected his health and morale, negatively impacting his ability to govern.
+This event marked the beginning of a presidency heavily influenced by Calles, who maintained effective control over political decisions.

+Daniel Flores González was sentenced to 19 years in prison for attempted assassination.
+However, on April 22, 1932, he was found dead in his cell at the Federal District Penitentiary, fueling speculation about possible reprisals or cover-ups.

+Resignation

+He resigned the presidency on 2 September 1932.
 He resigned "with my hands clean of blood or money" and later in his memoir called Calles's rule as a "thinly veiled dictatorship."
-He was succeeded by substitute President Abelardo L. Rodríguez, a revolutionary general and another protégé of Calles, who served the remaining two years of the six-year term.
+The following day, Congress elected a substitute successor, President Abelardo L. Rodríguez, a revolutionary general and another protégé of Calles, who served the remaining two years of the six-year term.

 Later life

-Following his resignation, Ortiz Rubio went into self-exile in the United States.
+On September 4, 1932, two days after his resignation, Ortiz Rubio went into self-exile in the United States.
 He returned to Mexico in 1935, following the 1934 election of President Lázaro Cárdenas, a fellow son of Michoacán.
-In 1942, President Manuel Ávila Camacho invited all former presidents of Mexico as a show of unity to join together in a public event at the Zócalo in Mexico City, with Emilio Portes Gil, Pascual Ortiz Rubio, Abelardo Rodríguez, the three presidents during the Maximato, along with Lázaro Cárdenas and Plutarco Elías Calles.
+In 1942, President Manuel Ávila Camacho invited all living former presidents of Mexico as a show of unity to join together in a public event at the Zócalo in Mexico City, with Emilio Portes Gil, Pascual Ortiz Rubio, Abelardo Rodríguez, the three presidents during the Maximato, along with Lázaro Cárdenas and Plutarco Elías Calles.

 In 1963, Ortiz Rubio published a memoir.

+Death

+On November 4, 1963, Ortiz Rubio died in Mexico City.